 “Life is very short, you don’t know how many days you will have left.
 I made the change into full time artist after working in business and being successful at it,” Marie said.

 “You have to enjoy the ride, do something that really evokes the feelings and emotions that you want to feel and value that.”

-Marie grew up in a land full of fields and forests and for three months out of a year she was sent to the south of Russia to stay with her grandmother, by the sea.
+Marie grew up in a land full of fields and forests and for three months out of a year she was sent to stay with her grandmother, by the sea.
 Her grandmother was the driving force which ultimately saw her make the decision to immigrate to Australia and settle in Sydney to be closer to the ocean.

 “My grandmother has been the most influential person in my life.
 She allowed me to do everything that was forbidden.
 Different parents have different rules and when this rule paradigm switches off, you realise that rules can be changed,” Marie said.

 Coming from a traditionalist method of painting, her love of fluid artwork began when she watched a video on YouTube.
 This love was instantaneous, she admired the way it made her feel and this ignited her curiosity and she spent a year researching and really understanding the materials involved.

 At first she found it difficult, until she found a woman in Melbourne who owned a shop that sold all the necessary equipment and materials needed to pour resin.
 She was the only person who spoke to her, other resin artists refused to talk with her.